The Number of the Life Path

 The Role of the Life Path Number in a Numerological Interpretation

 If, from the multitude of possible numerological characteristics, I had to point out the one that is most important, I would certainly choose the Life Path Number.
-This number defines the main task that the person has in his or her current incarnation.
+This number defines the main task that the person has to deal with in his or her current incarnation.
 Everything else is more or less subordinate to this major task.

 The Life Path Number is like a compass.
 If you lost your way in the forest, it would be sufficient for you to have a general direction that would get you out of the forest, such as "go South", and that's it.
 So it is with the Life Path Number: if you are lost in your life, and don't know what to do, just forget about the smaller details and do what your Life Path Number says.